island-is/handbook/docs/api-design-guide/design-principles/resource-oriented-design.md

  - Resources
  - Their names (URIs)
  - Their representations
- - The links between them and four properties:
+ - The links between them and the four properties:
    - Addressability
    - Statelessness
    - Connectedness